katiejyoung/file-transfer-system/README.md

 2. To run the Server, type "Server"
 3. To run the Client, type "java FTClient"

+Note: You may need to run dos2unix <fileName> for any files that originated from windows

 Testing Machine: I SSH'd to the flip servers using Visual Studio Code for testing.

 Citations: